 Hoover ONEPWR High-Capacity Cordless Wet/Dry Utility Canister Vacuum

-Vacuuming doesn't just happen inside your home.
-The basement, garage, deck, and other outdoor areas need attention, too, not to mention the occasional leaky pipe or backed-up drain that must be cleaned up.
+Vacuuming doesn't happen only inside your home.
+The basement, garage, deck and other outdoor areas need attention too — not to mention the occasional leaky pipe or backed-up drain that must be cleaned.
 A wet/dry utility vacuum is the solution in these instances because it can pick up large and fine debris, like leaves and sawdust, and even wet messes and water that can destroy a traditional vacuum cleaner.
 Unlike other wet/dry utility vacs, Hoover's ONEPWR is cordless and runs off a rechargeable battery, so you're not tied to an outlet and have unlimited reach.
 Also unique are its large wheels and low horizontal design for more stability and less tipping.
-The tools and wands store on board and the bin has a capacity of six gallons.
+The tools and wands store on board, and the bin has a capacity of six gallons.
 While we haven't tested this specific model, Hoover vacuums of all shapes and sizes always do well in our tests.

 Weight: 18.4 pounds

 Best for Hardwood & Tile Floors